DAIC-tud/docs/content/en/docs/manual/job-submission/kerberos.md

 You need to rerun this command whenever you change your NetID password (at least every 6 months).
 Otherwise, the automatic renewal will not work and you will receive a warning e-mail.

 ### Renewal using `screen`
-On the compute servers, the `screen` program has been modified to allow jobs to run unattended for up to 7 days.
+On the compute nodes, the `screen` program has been modified to allow jobs to run unattended for up to 7 days.
 It creates a private ticket cache (to prevent the cache from being destroyed at logout) and automatically renews your ticket up to the maximum renewable life.
 For example, start MATLAB in Screen with `screen matlab` (the order is important!).

 ```bash
 $ screen matlab